Aleksandras95/Womazing/README.md

 Stages of project :
 - Website layout done
 - Responsive done
+- Connect project to Wordpress done
+- Integration with Redux Framework done

 Next stages of project :

-- Connect project to Wordpress
-- Integration with Redux Framework
 - Integration with Woocommerce